 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

-The next section in this guide is About Clinical Trials, and it offers more information about research studies that are focused on finding better ways to care for people with islet cell tumors.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials.
+It offers more information about research studies that are focused on finding better ways to care for people with islet cell tumors.
+Or, use the menu to choose another section to continue reading this guide.